 Our plan is to lead the public with new products rather than ask them what kind of products they want.
 The public does not know what is possible, but we do.
 So instead of doing a lot of marketing research, we refine our thinking on a product and its use and try to create a market for it by educating and communicating with the public.
 (1)

 In fact, the Chrysler Minivan was developed with little or no market research.
 (You’re welcome, Karen.)
 In comparison, the Ford Edsel, New Coke, and McDonald’s Mclean low-fat burger, were all flops that were developed with a lot of customer feedback.
 (2)

 While end-consumers may not always be able to accurately describe what they want, the same usually is not the same for business-to-business customers.
-In fact, the wants and needs of B2B customers are generally very clear and easy to understand.
-Often times, B2B products are developed by the urging of customers and are designed in partnership between vendor and customer.
+In fact, the customer’s wants and needs of a B2B business are generally very clear and easy to understand.
+Oftentimes, B2B products are developed by the urging of customers and are designed in partnership between vendor and customer.

-In contrast, gaining an understanding of consumer markets should be approached from an R&D perspective.
+In contrast, gaining an understanding of consumer markets through research and opportunity analysis should be approached from an R&D perspective.
 This can be achieved by a conversation (conducted via focus groups, surveys, etc.) about technical concepts that can then be turned into salable products or services.
 The following is a great example of how we utilized social media to conduct market research for our client, Well Played Board Game Cafe.

 A customer focus is critical for business development.
 It’s important to utilize analytical insights, market experience, and customer inputs to decide what products or services to make, what benefits they will offer to customers, and whether customers will value the benefits – at least enough to make it commercially viable.